kyegomez/AttentionGrid/benchmarks/README.md

-These following metrics could be important as well
+These following metrics are critical as well:

 * Forward Time: The time it takes to run the forward pass of the attention mechanism.